 Application Deadline: EXTENDED to November 18, 2019

 The Gallatin Global Fellowship in Urban Practice (GGFUP) provides funding of up to $5,000 and support for 6-10 advanced undergraduate and Master's students to pursue extended, community-engaged research projects in partnership with urban social justice organizations in New York, Madrid, Chicago, Jackson, MS, and Berlin.
 The fellowship is open to all Gallatin students, M.A.-only students in Wagner and Latin American Studies, and undergraduate and M.A. students in Social and Cultural Analysis and Sociology.
 For more information about the fellowship, please refer to the fellowship description and our Frequently Asked Questions.

-Please note that advanced language proficiency in Spanish is required for Madrid and desirable for Chicago, Oakland, and New York sites.
+Please note that advanced language proficiency in Spanish is required for Madrid and desirable for Chicago and New York sites.
 German is preferred, but not required, for Berlin.

 Applications should be submitted through this on-line form by November 4, 2019.
 Paper or e-mail copies will not be accepted.
 Applicants must provide the following: